hannahmariewilliams/Healthcare-Data-Analysis-Project/Patient-Behavior-Analysis.md

 <img width="260" height="260" alt="image" src="https://github.com/user-attachments/assets/94833627-ab88-4e48-90e5-4aa6e3ffeaa4" />

-In this case I wanted to find which patients had come for at least two appointments (COUNT).
+In this case, I wanted to find which patients had come for at least two appointments (COUNT).
 To begin I counted all appointments and grouped by patient.
 I filtered by completed status (WHERE) and the total appointments per patient must be more than 1 (HAVING).

 ```sql